apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Types/VARIANT.md

 **8x faster query, query performance comparable to static columns**

 ### Example

-Demonstrate the functionality and usage of Variant with an example covering table creation, data import, and query cycle.
+Demonstrate the functionality and usage of VARIANT with an example covering table creation, data import, and query cycle.

 **Table Creation Syntax**
 Create a table, using the `variant` keyword in the syntax.

 ``` sql
 -- Without index
 CREATE TABLE IF NOT EXISTS ${table_name} (